Browse by Medical Category

-The Avery D. Weisman Psychiatric Consultation Service devotes a great deal of time to trainees: we train 16 PGY-III Psychiatry residents from the MGH/McLean Residency (in four month, half-time rotations), a PGY-IV Chief Resident on the Consultation Service, 3 PGY-V Psychosomatic Medicine Fellows, and 17 PGY-IV Neurology residents each year.
+The Avery D. Weisman Psychiatric Consultation Service devotes a great deal of time to trainees: we train 16 PGY-III Psychiatry residents from the Mass General/McLean Residency (in four-month, half-time rotations), a PGY-IV Chief Resident on the Consultation Service, three PGY-V Psychosomatic Medicine Fellows and 17 PGY-IV Neurology residents each year.

 The Fellows in Consultation Psychiatry, under the direction of Dr. Greg Fricchione, receive a graduate school level course in clinical neuroscience along with intensive clinical training.
 Rounds are conducted several times each week (both at the bedside and in conference rooms); these rounds are supplemented by interactive didactics and seminars on topics related to neuropsychiatry and the care of patients with co-morbid medical/surgical/neurological and psychiatric illness.